 The Senate President will nominate a parliamentarian, subject to Senate confirmation, to serve as recommended in the most recent revision of Robert's Rules of Order except where these Rules are contravened by a rule adopted by the Senate.
 This person will be a member of the Faculty, as defined in the Constitution, who is not a senator; or a member of the retired faculty.
-It shall be the duty of the Parliamentarian to attend all meetings of the Senate and of the Steering Committee.
+It shall be the duty of the Parliamentarian to attend all meetings of the Senate and of the Steering Committee, including meetings with the Provost.
 The Parliamentarian shall have speaking privileges, but may not initiate motions or amendments, and may not vote.
+The Parliamentarian shall serve as an ex officio member of the Faculty and Senate Governance Committee of the Faculty Senate.